 Claims Already Barred Stay Barred

 If a creditor's claim was too old to pursue before the person died, death does not revive it.
-Arizona law is clear: no claim that was barred by any statute of limitations at the time of death can be allowed or paid from the estate.
+No claim based on any legal theory that was barred at the time of the decedent's death can be allowed or paid from the estate.
+The nonclaim statute works alongside these time limits to protect the estate from stale claims against a decedent estate.

 If the defense is not waived, no claim which was barred by any statute of limitations at the time of the decedent's death shall be allowed or paid.